What is Tarnish?

-Sulphur dioxide (a chemical compound of suphur and oxygen) is a common air pollutant that comes from burning fossil fuels.
+Sulphur dioxide (a chemical compound of sulphur and oxygen) is a common air pollutant that comes from burning fossil fuels.
 It's also produced by most vehicles, domestic boilers and industrial machinery that burns fuel with a high sulphur content.
 Burning fossil fuels provides us with about 80% of the energy we use.

 As the thickness of tarnish increases the colour changes.
-What begins as a subtle yellowing on the surface of sterling silver will change to reddish brown to blue and finally black.
+What begins as a subtle yellowing turns reddish brown to blue and finally black.
 Interestingly the yolk of an egg which has a high sulphur content will cause a silver spoon to tarnish almost immediately.